lokesh-sarode/web_dev_projects/README.md

 - Uses JavaScript for data handling and real-time calculations

 ---
+## 📝 Project 5: Basic To-Do List

+A simple and lightweight to-do list application that helps users add, track, and manage daily tasks efficiently.
+It provides an easy-to-use interface for organizing daily activities.

+### **Key Features**
+- Add new tasks quickly
+- View all tasks in a clear list
+- Mark tasks as completed
+- Delete tasks when no longer needed
+- Toggle between light and dark themes
+- Simple and user-friendly interface
+- Lightweight and fast performance

+---
 ## ⬇️ Installation and Setup

 Follow these steps to get a local copy of the repository up and running.